Danira98/Neural_-Network_Charity-Analysis/README.md

 ### Purpose

 The purpose of this project is to determine which organizations are worth investing on and predict which ones will be high risk.
-We are instructed to use Neural Network models, as well as an improved version of this model, to accurately predict our outcomes to at least 75%.
+We are instructed to use Neural Network models, as well as an improved version of this model, to obtain an accuracy of at least 75% if possible.
 We will achieve this by using the programming language of Python, specifically with the  help of the libraries of TensorFlow,Scikit-Learn and Pandas.
 By accurately predicting high risk organizations, we are able to help the company minimize monetary loses and suggest types of organizations that will be worth investing on.

 ## Results